 With Council's focus and strategic initiatives to revitalize the downtown area, staff were directed by way of a Council Motion on November 28, 2023 to review the Aurora Business Improvement Area (the "BIA") governance model.
 Further, staff were to report back on alternatives to ensure an effective and collaborative approach to supporting the entire downtown area.
+On February 20, 2024 staff presented PDS24-021 recommending dissolution of the Aurora BIA in favour of the Aurora Economic Development Board absorbing the role of the Business Improvement association.
+The report was referred back to staff, intending to allow the Aurora BIA to hold its Annual General Meeting and report back with its strategic plan.
+The Aurora BIA has not completed its strategic plan, nor implemented its current year work plan as approved by Council.
+Additionally, the Aurora BIA Board has since lost three Directors.

-This report seeks Council's direction on an alternative model to the Aurora BIA model as a local board of Council, and recommends that the Aurora Economic Development Corporation assume the BIA role responsibilities into its economic development services program on behalf of the Town.
+Therefore, this report seeks Council's direction on an alternative model to the Aurora BIA model as a local board of Council, and recommends that the Aurora Economic Development Corporation assume the BIA role responsibilities into its economic development services program on behalf of the Town.

 The Aurora BIA was initially designed and implemented, under the Municipal Act, 2001, as amended (the "Act"), to provide local business-to-business support in the downtown.
 The efforts to establish the Aurora BIA are noted and the intentions of the volunteer board are to be commended, as it takes a great deal of time and effort to form a business improvement area and there is desire to see the BIA thrive.
-However, under the current governance model, there is potential risk, duplication of efforts and extraordinary use of town resources.
-A different model to support the entire downtown area needs to be explored as directed by Council.
+The volunteer BIA board members are busy entrepreneurs and community leaders, eager to produce value, but collectively struggle in organization, duplication, governance, and individual time to commit to the necessary hands-on work required.
+While the BIA board recognizes the challenges, they struggle to make decisions or take meaningful action on previous decisions or commitments.
+As previously noted in PDS24-021, there remains potential risk, demonstrated duplication of efforts and extraordinary use of Town resources.

-- In 2016, Council approved a study to determine the feasibility of establishing a Business Improvement Area (BIA) (previous report- CAO16-001). - The Aurora BIA's performance under the current governance model is not sustainable, and its activities in efforts in support of the Downtown area are a duplication of efforts. - Avoidance of duplication of efforts and a streamlined approach are needed to promote and support the entire Downtown Area. - There are alternative models to consider that would better serve as support for Downtown Aurora.
+- In 2016, Council approved a study to determine the feasibility of establishing a Business Improvement Area (BIA) (previous report- CAO16-001). - The Aurora BIA's performance under the current governance model is not sustainable, and its activities in efforts in support of the Downtown area are a duplication of efforts.

+- Avoidance of duplication of efforts and a streamlined approach are needed to promote and support the entire Downtown Area. - There are alternative models to consider that would better serve as support for Downtown Aurora.